sourcegraph/sourcegraph-public-snapshot/migrations/README.md

 ## Migrating up and down

-Up migrations happen automatically on server start-up after running the generate scripts.
+Up migrations happen automatically on server start-up.
 They can also be run manually using the migrate CLI:

 - run `./dev/db/migrate.sh <db_name> -h` for a list of options
 - run `./dev/db/migrate.sh <db_name> up` to move forward to the latest migration